 Terri Coombs – Chair of Curriculum, Monitoring and Standards Committee

 I have been a Co-opted Governor at Holland House since 2016 but have been a Primary School teacher for 17 years.
 I have taught in all year groups from Nursery to Year 6 and am now a Specialist Leader in Education for Computing and Online Safety.
-My son is currently in Year 2 at Holland House, and being able to play a part in ensuring he has the best opportunities was the reason I decided to become a governor.
+My son previously attended Holland House, and being able to play a part in ensuring he had the best opportunities was the reason I decided to become a governor.

 I hold the title of Designated Safeguarding Lead at my current teaching school, with Online Safety being a vital part of what I do, as such I have confidently taken the role of Safeguarding Governor.